aleksifuna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a-x */:sets the mode of all subdirectories in the parent directory to have execute permissions mkdir -m 751 my_dir: makes a directory called my_dir and assigns the mode 751 to it chown :school hello: changes ownership group to school
+chmod a-x */:sets the mode of all subdirectories in the parent directory to have execute permissions mkdir -m 751 my_dir: makes a directory called my_dir and assigns the mode 751 to it chown :school hello: changes ownership group to school chmod -R vincent:staff .:changes the owner and group owner to vincent and staff respectively for all files in the current working directory